Kleinchik Rome Restaurant Reviews

-NOTE: As of 2021 this restaurant is closed.
+NOTE: As of 2021 this restaurant is closed - a victim of Covid.
 We have lived in Rome for two months each year for last ten years and have a number of Italian friends who we always ask for restaurant recommendations.
 A few years ago we asked for some in Trastevere and one was La Botticella.
 We had called for reservations a few times but they seemed to be always booked.
 One night on this trip we called about two hours before heading out to dinner and they had space so off we went.
 It is now on our list of go-to restaurants.

 The food was great.
 They had special ravioli stuffed with ricotta cheese in a cream sauce of mushrooms.
 It was big enough for my wife and I to share.
 We also had some other pasta dishes which were all very good.
 We observed other tables and whatever was being served had very generous portions.